programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 * 'Merge' two versions of a document and manage any conflicts between the versions
 * Collaborate with multiple people on the same document at the same time whilst recording who made what changes

 Version control will not be necessary for all of the documents you write.
 However there are times when version controlling will be very useful.
-For any substantial work such as an article, book, or dissertation, version control makes a lot of sense.
+For any substantial work such as an article, book, or dissertation, version control can be very helpful.

 The implementation of version control we are going to use in this lesson will be publicly available, but it is possible to use version control and keep your documents hidden permanently or until you decide to make them available.